drupalprojects/menu_breadcrumb/README.txt

 Features
 --------
 - Allows you to use the menu the node belongs to for the breadcrumb on node pages.
-- Append the node title to the breadcrumb.
+- Append the page title to the breadcrumb.
-- Optionally have the appended node title be an URL.
+- Optionally have the appended page title be an URL.

 Issues / Feature requests
 -------------------------